Vtiger Editions: One Pilot | One Growth | One Professional | One Enterprise | One AI

 In Internal Tickets

 When an internal ticket is created, an Internal SLA is associated with it.
 So, the functioning of the SLA clock in this scenario depends on the Business Hour defined in the Internal SLA.
+Similarly to Cases where you set up business hours, the time elapsed on an Internal ticket during non-business hours is not calculated while measuring the SLA.

 To learn more about Internal Tickets, click here.